Key Takeaways About Shake Weed

 - How does the flower look?
 Consider skipping if the flower looks old or if it is trim.

 - If you can, smell the flower.
 Confirm that its aroma is fresh.
-If it was made from a single strain, confirm the bag smells like what a full bud should smell like.

 - How fresh is the flower?
 Legal products will have a harvest date.
 Avoid flowers over a year old or close to that date, as THC can begin to degrade, and the material may be of lower quality for smoking than desired.
 This shake can still be used in edibles if there is no visible mold or other contamination.